wfparrish/MERN_Restaurant_App/README.md

 ## Project Overview

 This is a full-stack MERN (MongoDB, Express, React, Node.js) application designed for restaurant management.
-It includes an admin panel, a customer-facing TableTop POS, and real-time updates using web sockets.
+It includes an admin panel, a customer-facing TableTop POS, and real-time updates using WebSockets.

 ## Project Structure